HetorusNL/masterpiece_gui/README.md

 # Masterpiece GUI

 'Masterpiece' to view, search and study English words.
-This is a front-end for the [VocJEM](https://github.com/HetorusNL/vocjem) data; dashboard and API.
+This is a front-end for the [Masterpiece DB](https://github.com/HetorusNL/masterpiece_db) data; dashboard and API.
 Both the dashboard and API are available as docker containers:

 - https://hub.docker.com/r/hetorusnl/masterpiece-api